GET IN TOUCH

 Reinforcing Employee Protections

-Familiarity with the Consumer Credit Protection Act helps employees and employers remain compliant while protecting wages from excessive deductions.
+Familiarity with both Act 46 of 2003 and the Consumer Credit Protection Act helps employees and employers remain compliant while protecting wages from excessive deductions.
 Awareness of these rights helps workers identify errors, request clarification, and safeguard their income from overreach.
-Familiarity with these protections also promotes responsible payroll practices and strengthens confidence in lawful wage administration.
+Understanding which legal framework governs a given garnishment also promotes responsible payroll practices and strengthens confidence in lawful wage administration.

 Employers play a crucial role in ensuring that wage garnishment orders are executed correctly and in accordance with the law.
 Each employer must follow legal procedures when it receives an official notice requiring wage deductions.
-Proper compliance protects both the employer and the worker while ensuring that the collection process remains fair and transparent.
+Proper compliance protects both the employer and the worker while ensuring a fair and transparent collection process.

-Employers review each garnishment order to understand its details.
-These documents specify the employee’s name, the total amount owed, and the percentage or fixed sum to be withheld for taxes.
-Careful review prevents calculation errors and ensures that deductions align with state and federal wage requirements.
+Upon receiving a garnishment notice, employers should review it immediately to confirm its validity and scope.
+The notice specifies the employee's name, the total amount owed, and the percentage to be withheld.
+Careful review prevents calculation errors and ensures that deductions align with Pennsylvania's wage garnishment requirements under Act 46 of 2003.

 Employer Duties Under a Garnishment Order

-• Upon receiving a garnishment notice, employers should review it immediately to confirm its validity and scope.
+• Upon receiving a garnishment notice, employers must review it promptly to confirm its validity and begin the garnishment process within 60 days of the Date Issued on the official notice.

 • Employers may not change or postpone deductions unless authorized to do so in writing by the issuing authority.